 Install the SQL Server command-line tools

-To create a database, you need to connect with a tool that can run Transact-SQL statements on the SQL Server.
-The following steps install the SQL Server command-line tools: sqlcmd and bcp.
+To create a database and run queries, you need a tool that can execute Transact-SQL (T-SQL) against SQL Server.
+The following steps install the official command-line tools: sqlcmd and bcp.

 Import the public repository GPG keys.